 SAVANNAH, Ga.
 (WTOC) - State health agencies in Georgia and South Carolina have launched websites to try to help people find COVID-19 vaccination locations.

-The Georgia Department of Public Health has made a list of COVID-19 vaccination sites across the state.
-You can see that list by clicking here.
+The Georgia Department of Public Health has made a webpage with COVID-19 vaccination information.
+You can see that page by clicking here.

 The tool helps users search by county for a vaccine provider in their community, as well as providing a location and contact information for the provider.
 This is not a centralized scheduling tool.